310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Tetora v2 %}
 I don’t plan on arguing with him, so it’s fine.
 I don’t get anything outta doing that, anyway…

-I think there was a time when heroes fighting among each other was a whole thing in movies and stuff, but I don’t really like that kind of stuff.
+I think there was a time when heroes fighting among each other was a whole thing in movies and stuff, but I don’t really like that kinda stuff.

 Maybe my mindset is just old-fashioned and unrealistic, though…